back

 or how abruptly resistance increases at rotation limits.

-Based on slip, force feedback should decrease.
+With increasing slip, steering force feedback should decrease.

 I do not recall feeling much tire judder thru steering while cornering on track.